-The National Association for Gifted Children (NAGC), with generous support from Ball State University, annually presents an Administrator Award to a Principal or Superintendent, outside the field of gifted education, who has made a significant contribution to gifted education in his/her school, district, or across the nation.
-This contribution may include developing and maintaining a school wide or district wide gifted education program; offering high level of support for gifted students; or public advocacy for the needs of gifted children.
+The National Association for Gifted Children (NAGC) annually presents an Administrator Award to a Principal or Superintendent, outside the field of gifted education, who has made a significant contribution to gifted education in his/her school, district, or across the nation.
+This contribution may include developing and maintaining a school- or district-wide education program; offering a high level of support for gifted students; or public policy advocacy for the needs of gifted children.

 Submission Procedure & Checklist

 The NAGC national office will make every effort to contact those who have nominated a colleague, or those who have nominated themselves, to let them know of any missing materials, provided the nomination packet arrives at least two weeks before the deadline.

 - One letter of support from each of the following: a parent, student, and other administrator.

 - A list of the significant contributions the nominee has made to the field of gifted education, specifically to the education of gifted students in his or her school or district.
 Please include supporting documents.

 The nominee will be reviewed based on the following:

 - Uses knowledge about gifted and talented students to inform practices designed to meet the needs of these students.

 - Has developed comprehensive programs for gifted students that are institutionalized within the education program.